Alejandro Gil Fernández

 Alejandro Gil FernándezPhoto © Mesa Redonda

-Alejandro Gil Fernández is a Cuban leader who has served as Minister of Economy and Planning and Vice President of the Council of Ministers since July 21, 2018.
-On December 21, 2019, at the proposal of Cuban President Miguel Díaz-Canel Bermúdez, he was appointed by the National Assembly of People’s Power as the First Deputy Prime Minister of the Republic of Cuba.
+Alejandro Gil Fernández is a Cuban leader who has served as Minister of Economy and Planning since July 21, 2018, and as Vice President of the Council of Ministers.
+On December 21, 2019, at the proposal of Cuban President Miguel Díaz-Canel Bermúdez, he was appointed by the National Assembly of People's Power as the First Deputy Prime Minister of the Republic of Cuba.

-Gil Fernández was born in Cuba in 1960, and before his appointment, he was the right-hand man of Ricardo Cabrisa, his predecessor as Minister of Economy, who stepped down at the age of 81.
-Gil started as an official in the Ministry of Finance and Prices, where he eventually became the First Deputy Minister.
+Gil Fernández was born in Cuba in 1960, and prior to his appointment, he was the right-hand man of Ricardo Cabrisa, his predecessor as Minister of Economy, who left the position at the age of 81.
+Gil started his career as an official in the Ministry of Finance and Prices, where he rose to First Deputy Minister.

-Gil has faced multiple criticisms for managing an economy on the brink of collapse, enduring one of its worst crises since 1991 when the Special Period was declared.
-In May 2020, he appeared on national television to ask Cubans, as a government spokesperson, for financial donations in pesos and CUC to fund food production, which ignited public outrage.
-Additionally, Gil has become the herald of the scarcity that has loomed over the island for more than a year during his regular appearances on the Informative Round Table, where he frequently informs the public about the state's inability to meet the demand for food and essential products.
+Gil has faced multiple criticisms for managing an economy on the brink of collapse, experiencing one of its worst crises since the declaration of the Special Period in 1991.
+In May 2020, he appeared on national television as a government spokesperson to request financial donations in pesos and CUC from Cubans to fund food production, which sparked public outrage.
+Furthermore, Gil has become the herald of the scarcity that has loomed over the island for more than a year during his regular appearances on the Informative Roundtable, where he frequently informs the public about the state's inability to meet the demand for food and basic necessities.